Anonoei/klipper_auto_tap/README.md

  Voron Tap R8       | R8          | False     | * 10 + 1
  Voron Tap R6       | R6          | False     | * 23
  VITALII MetalTap   | VITALII_CNC | True      | * 21.5

-If your version of tap is not validated, please [validate results] before using the calculated offset, and let me know if it worked for you!
+If your version of tap is not validated, please make sure you [validate results](https://github.com/Anonoei/klipper_auto_tap#validate-results) before using the calculated offset, and let me know if it worked for you!

 Then, place this in your printer.cfg